Haskeeb265/obsidian-vault/3 - Main Notes/Big Data Extraction.md

 **Extraction**: Gathering data from one or more sources.
 This process includes locating and identifying relevant data.
 **Transformation**: In this stage the data is preprocessed.
 **Loading**: The preprocessed data is sent to a central repo for immediate or further analysis

+## Types of Data Extractions

+When it comes to data extraction, there are mainly 2 types:
+1. Structured
+2. Unstructured

+Data extraction happens for one of the following 3 reasons:
+1. Archiving data for secure and long term storage
+2. Moving data to new context (new domain, database etc)
+3. Preparing it for later-stage analysis

+### Structured Data

+- Refers to data formatted according to standardized models making it ready for analysis.
+- Structured data can be extracted using **logical data extraction**.
+It is broken down into
+  1. Full Extraction